ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 **Functionalists' account of concepts**: A concept is defined in terms of: 1. its connection with the perceptual input; 2. its connection with other concepts; 3. its connection with the behavioral output.

-**Harman's reply**: In order to know the concept of red, they need the concept of "red".
+**Harman's reply**: In order to know the red, they need the concept of red.
 But the blind person cannot have the concept of red.
-Therefore, they cannot understand what it is like to be red.
+Therefore, they cannot know the facts about red.

+> [!warning]
+>
+> The argument is obviously flawed.
+I don't have to have the concept of red to know the truth of a proposition.
+For example, I don't have to know who exactly is Superman, though I know it is true that Superman can fly.
+Something more needs to be said.